earlephilhower/ESP8266Audio/README.md

 # ESP8266Audio
-Arduino library for parsing and decoding MOD, WAV, and MP3 files and playing them on an I2S DAC or even using a software-simulated delta-sigma DAC with dynamic 32x oversampling
+Arduino library for parsing and decoding MOD, WAV, MP3, and FLAC files and playing them on an I2S DAC or even using a software-simulated delta-sigma DAC with dynamic 32x oversampling

 ## Disclaimer
 All this code is released under the GPL, and all of it is to be used at your own risk.
 If you find any bugs, please let me know via the GitHub issue tracker or drop me an email.
 The MOD and MP3 routines were taken from StellaPlayer and libMAD respectively.
 The software I2S delta-sigma 32x oversampling DAC was my own creation, and sounds quite good if I do say so myself.